 Conversely, a restaurant in Spain offering Californian wines may face more challenges, as Californian wines are likely to be viewed as foreign or unheard of.
 In Spain, a country with a deep and rich wine tradition (particularly with its own regions like Rioja, Ribera del Duero, and Jerez), guests may be more accustomed to and favor local Spanish wines.
 Introducing Californian wines in this context may require more effort to educate and entice customers to try something new or outside their typical preferences.
 On the flip side, foreign wines may be seen as exclusive or exotic in some regions, sparking curiosity among wine enthusiasts eager to explore international varieties.
 In Spain, a well-crafted wine list featuring Californian wines might appeal to a niche market of wine lovers or adventurous diners interested in experiencing global flavors.

 Now, a restaurant in California can easily source a wide range of local wines at reasonable prices because of its proximity to the vineyards.
-However, a restaurant in Spain may face higher costs and logistical hurdles when importing Californian wines, leading to inflated prices on the wine list.
+However, a restaurant in Spain may face higher costs and logistical hurdles when importing Californian wines, leading to higher prices on the wine list.
 Guests may be less willing to pay a premium for an imported Californian wine when they could opt for a high-quality local Spanish wine at a lower price.
 Additionally, in California, the marketing of local wines typically requires less effort, as customers may already be familiar with or exposed to these wines through tasting rooms, vineyard visits, or regional wine festivals.
 In Spain, however, offering a by-the-glass program with Californian wines would likely require more effort to educate customers, especially regarding the specific grape varieties, regions, and unique characteristics that distinguish these wines from Spanish offerings.

 To sell foreign wines in a market dominated by local preferences, restaurants must often emphasize creative wine pairings.
 For instance, a restaurant in Spain offering Californian wines may need to pair them with specific dishes that highlight the wine’s qualities and make it more attractive to the local palate.
 This strategy could help guests experience the wine in a more approachable context.
 In regions with solid culinary identities, like Spain, regional wines are often seen as the ideal pairing with regional foods.
 A foreign wine, like a Californian Chardonnay, might not have the exact natural synergy with those dishes, potentially making it harder to incorporate into the menu without intentional pairing choices.